taruninehapudi/titanic-survival-analysis/README.md

 Dataset Source

-• Seaborn built-in dataset: “titanic”
+• This repository includes a titanic.csv dataset file
+• The notebook uses the seaborn Titanic dataset by default
+• The CSV is provided only for reference or alternative usage
-• Automatically loads inside the notebook
+• No path change is required because seaborn loads the dataset automatically Key Insights

-Key Insights

 • Females had a significantly higher survival rate